-Due to the drought-induced food insecurity, the majority of the households in the country require food assistance to facilitate adequate dietary intake and prevent deterioration of the nutrition status of children, women and the general community.
-Already nationally 56 per cent of women consume less than ﬁve groups of foods recommended.
+Due to the drought-induced food insecurity, the majority of the households in the country require food assistance to facilitate adequate dietary intake and prevent deterioration of the nutrition status of children, women and other vulnerable groups like the disabled.
+Already nationally 56 per cent of women consume less than ﬁve groups of recommended foods

-The RapidPro SMS reporting, an innovation of UNICEF in conjunction with the MoHCC was initiated in April 2020 and is operational in 25 targeted districts and two acute malnutrition hotspots with districts reporting on weekly basis on nine high frequency nutrition indicators.
+The RapidPro SMS reporting, an innovation of UNICEF in conjunction with the MoHCC was initiated in April 2020 and is operational in 25 targeted districts and two acute malnutrition hotspots with districts reporting on weekly basis on seven high frequency nutrition indicators.

-Elaboration of the ZIMVAC seasonal assessment is at planning stage for collection and analysis of data across both urban and rural settings conducted during the period 10 to 21 July, with the aim of measuring food and nutrition security situation and the socio- economic impact of COVID-19.
+Following, the ZIMVAC 2020 seasonal assessment, with ﬁeld data collection across both urban and rural settings conducted during the period 10 to 21 July, with the aim of measuring food and nutrition security situation and the socio- economic impact of COVID-19.
 Data analysis and report writing will be completed by end of September and the report shared with all stakeholders.

 There is a knowledge gap in the context of COVID-19 pandemic and in nutritional messages or information to the community and health workers and partners continue to support capacity building.